Think you're not getting a fair shake? Here's how bad it really is.

 The Rip-Off: Is it that hard to mix powder with water to feed your child?
 Take Enfamil's Premium Lipil, a popular formula brand.
 A 32-ounce can that you can crack open and serve might last a day or two.
 On Diapers.com a 6-pack of 32-ounce cans (192 fluid ounces of formula) costs $45, while a container of Enfamil's water-mix powder that makes 168 ounces goes for $25.
 That's 23.4 cents an ounce for liquid vs. 14.9 cents an ounce for powdered--a 57% markup.

 How to Avoid It: Buy a $30 Brita pitcher (to purify the water), add powder, shake.

 Credit Card Gift Cards

-The Rip-Off: Consumer protection types are coming down hard on aggressive credit card companies.
+The Rip-Off: Consumer protection types are coming down on hard on aggressive credit card companies.
 They might take issue with gift cards, too.
 American Express (AXP - News) charges $3.95 for its cards, whether you're buying a $25 card or a $3,000 one; Visa charges $3.50 for cards purchased at bank branches and tacks on a $2.50 monthly fee after the first 12 months following the purchase date.
 Another rub: Merchants often reject cards bearing amounts less than the price of an item.
 (So much for that $2.59 left on your card.)

 How to Avoid It: Give cash.